 b.
-If [RENDERING PROVIDER TAXONOMY] code = any of the NUCC maintained Provider Taxonomy Codes or their equivalent in Table 1 below, then include in numerator; STOP processing c.
-If both a & b are not met, then service was not provided or not a dental service; STOP processing.
-This enrollee is already included in the denominator but will not be included in the numerators.
+If [RENDERING PROVIDER TAXONOMY] code = any of the NUCC maintained Provider Taxonomy Codes in Table 2 below, then proceed to next step.

+c.
+If both a AND b are not met, then the service was not a "dental service"; STOP processing.
+This enrollee is already included in the denominator but will not be included in the numerator.

-Note: In this step, all claims with missing or invalid CDT CODE, missing or invalid NUCC maintained Provider Taxonomy Codes, or NUCC maintained Provider Taxonomy Codes that do not appear in Table 1 should not be included in the numerator.
+Note: In this step, all claims with missing or invalid CDT CODE, missing or invalid NUCC maintained Provider Taxonomy Codes, or NUCC maintained Provider Taxonomy Codes that do not appear in Table 2 should not be included in the numerator.